Skip to content

 Runtime state (mutable-via-copy)

 Current status, active task, conversation history, and execution metrics.
 Evolves during agent operation.
-Represented as Pydantic models using model_copy(update=...) for state transitions -- never mutated in place.
+Represented as Pydantic models using model_copy(update=...) for state transitions, never mutated in place.

 Personality Dimensions